HelpSeeker/Restricted-WebM/README.md

 │
 ├── showcase_pictures/ (only when using the audio showcase mode with the auto option) │     │
-│     │ (the following files are pictures with the same name as the audio files in to_convert/) │     │ audio01
+│     │ (the following files are pictures with the same name as the files in to_convert/; extension doesn't matter) │     │ file01.jpg
-│     │ audio02
+│     │ file02.png
-│     │ audio03
+│     │ file03.tiff
 │     │ ...
 │
 ├── to_convert/
       │
-      │ video01 or audio01
+      │ file01
-      │ video02 or audio02
+      │ file02
-      │ video03 or audio03
+      │ file03
       │ ...

 ```